 Step 1: Turn on the computer

-Step 3: Now repeat step 1 and 2 three times.
+Step 3: Now repeat steps 1 and 2 three times.
 By the third repetition, your computer will boot into the recovery environment.

 Step 4: The screen titled "Automatic Repair", click on the "Advanced Options" button